-Device Action - Figure 4-12 provides a detailed look at the device action.
-If the repeat filter is enabled, then the instrument samples the specified number of reading conversions one reading conversion is performed.
+Device Action - Figure 4-12 provides a detailed illustration of the device action.
+If the repeat filter is enabled, then the instrument samples the specified number of reading conversions to yield a single filtered reading.
+If the moving filter is active, or filter is disabled, then only one reading conversion is performed.